Visit our new Foster Care Facebook page.

 If you are married or if you have a partner (living in your home), both of you will need to attend preservice training.

-The 36-hour preservice training, home study and licensing must be completed in 18 months or less.
+The 24-hour preservice training, home study and licensing must be completed in 18 months or less.
+The time starts from the first day of training to approval of the homestudy.

 It depends on how quickly you complete your paperwork, get your fingerprints done and get the appropriate references and letters.
 From there, we have a home study worker meet with you in your home for a site and safety inspection and to review the types and number of children you’re interested in fostering or adopting.
 The entire process can take anywhere from two to six months.
 It must be completed within 18 months without starting the entire process over again.